mbpcoder/world/README.md

-# World - PHP Package for Continents, Countries, Provinces, and Cities
+# World - PHP and Laravel Package for Continents, Countries, Provinces, and Cities

 ## Overview
 World is a powerful PHP package that provides structured data for continents, countries, provinces, and cities.